iamonnox/tradecontrol/docs/tc_assets.md

 ### Recording Surface

 There are no assets inside a production system; there are only inputs, outputs and transformations.
-Therefore I derive the Asset Recording Surface from the Production Layer by applying an [asset charge](tc_balance_sheet.md#asset-charge) algorithm to the statements.
-Accounting systems do not have a Production Layer because their recording surface is constructed from the ledgers of Double-Entry Book-Keeping (DEBK).
+Therefore the Asset Recording Surface is derived from the Production Layer by applying an [asset charge](tc_balance_sheet.md#asset-charge) algorithm to the statements.
+Accounting systems do not have a Production Layer because their recording surface is constructed from the ledgers of [DEBK](tc_profit_and_loss.md#double-entry-book-keeping).
 Each transaction is double entered to pre-record asset charge, enabling them to directly derive the balance sheet and P&L from their accounts.
 In this way, the recording surface conceals the Production Layer upon which it depends.

 To create a recording surface that serves the Asset Layer, we either apply asset charge directly, or extract the information required to do so: